LaxmikantMahamuni/Interview-Preparation/README.md

 6. What is JVMStatic?
 7. How WorkManager gives guarantee for executing tasks even after device restarts?
 8. How coroutine handles the Exceptions?

-**Synchronous Pvt Ltd (Vishal Gongale)-**
-1. Explain Service in android.
-Limitations for service after android 11
-2. Explain Wokrmanager in details.
-3. Explain What is Dependency injection
-4. Which on you know explain in details.
-5. Write a simple example of dependency injection using Dagger-Hilt?
-6. List out annotations for Hilt or Koin
-7. What is androidEntryPoint in hilt.
-What it does in background
-8. Where we can add androidEntryPoint annotation in project
-9. Explain Foreground service
-10. Which network library you use & why
-11. How do you call api explain steps in details
-12. What you use for database integration
-13. How room library work.
-Explain all room integration in details 14 Is dao interface or class?
-14. What are you know in Kotlin framework.
-Explain some of them
-15. Explain scope function and when to use
-16. What is coroutine.
-Explain
-17. If I have 4 coroutine in finction.
-How it will get execute
-18. Explain scopes in coroutine
-19. Difference between coroutine scope vs viewmodel scope
-20. Which one to use for long operation
-21. Explain all dispatchers
-22. How to update data in compose screen
-23. Can we call another compose function from onckick in compose
-24. How to remember last value in compose if config changes

-**Synchronous Pvt Ltd (Omkar Ingavale)-**
-1. Explain Dependency injection and which frameworks used so far.
-I mentioned Hilt..so asked related questions.
-2. How will you configure Hiult into Project, explain all annotations.
-3. What is androidEntryPoint in hilt.
-What it does in background
-4. What Android components used so far.
-Have you used Services.
-What is the significance of it?
-5. I want to send logs/Analytics to Server in certain interval, what we can use to achieve this and why.
-6. More on WorkManager
-7. Which n/w library you prefer to use and why.
-I mentioned Retofit.
-How we can make an API call with retrofit?
-8. Questions around Coroutine, what it is?
-Scopes, Dispatchers
-9. supervisorScope vs CoroutineScope
-10. when to use async-await, withContext
-11. Whar are Kotlin features you have used so far..so based on mnetioning there will be folloup questions
-12. Sealed class: what is purpose of it.
-Mention any scenario where you used.
-13. How to update UI from viewModel what you use to prefer?
-14. How to survive data in configuration chnage?
-What are the ways that we can consider
-15. What are DBs you have worked with which you have more hands on?
-16. I mentioned Room so followup questions on that..
-17. How Room works internally, How to crteate table , What is DAO
-18. How Room is better than other DBs and why to prefer use Room
-19. Have you done Unit testing? which libs user for that..mention any simple Testcase.

-**Costco Pvt Ltd-**
-1. Unit Testing -> Simple example
-2. Relax Mockito
-3. Jetpack Compose questions
-4. What are Jetpack Compose Best Practices
-5. Dependency Injections
-6. Coroutines
-7. Context sack
-8. Clean Architecture MVVM
-9. Exception Handling
-10. Performance Improve
-11. Serialization